Overview

 App Configuration

-A UIX app can be configured with 2 types of files: An app.dx file specifying general options for the entire app, and individual .dx files located in frontend or backend directories that specify options for the specific endpoints.
+A UIX app can be configured with 2 types of files: An app.dx file that specifies general options for the entire app, and individual .dx files located in frontend or backend directories that specify options for the specific endpoints.

 DATEX Script files (.dx)

-UIX uses DATEX Script files as configuration files.
+UIX uses DATEX Script files as its configuration files.

 DATEX Script is a superset of JSON.
-It also supports URLs, relative paths and custom types.
+It also supports URLs, relative paths and user-defined types.
 Single- and multiline comments can be used.

 Example:

-To learn more about DATEX Script, check out the DATEX docs.
+To learn more about DATEX Script, check out the DATEX documentation.

 The app.dx file